guitarrapc/githubactions-lab/README.md

 ## Default shell

-You can select shell type for `run` step with `step.shell:`.
+You can select shell type for `run` step with `shell:`.
 Also you can select default shell type for `run` step with `defaults.run.shell:`.

 There are several shell types available in [default](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#defaultsrunshell).
 Following example shows how to set `bash`, `pwsh` and `cmd`.